-The purpose of this module is to permit intellectual and practical development at Level 6, of the skills, tools and methods of a professional-standard music technologist in order to help in the realization of the Final project in its parallel Atelier/Studio module.
+The purpose of this module is to permit intellectual, practical and professional development at Level 6 of the skills, tools and methods of a professional-standard music technologist in the realms of Music Production and Sonic Arts, also working to help in the realisation of the Final Project in its parallel module FC6P01.
 Working independently, under supervisory guidance, students are encouraged to experiment, thus making them to think critically about different aspects of music technology and its relationship with their specific path in the field.

-Central to the module is a deep understanding of the student’s creative and critical practice in relation to future employment, self-employment and other cultural contexts.
-Knowledge of these contexts will be gath-ered during the course at levels 4 and 5.
+Aspects of work related learning (WRL) fill this module, developing the skills of professional practice in the sectors of Music Technology and so central to the module is a deep understanding of the student’s creative and critical practice in relation to future employment, self-employment, and other cultural contexts.
+Knowledge of these contexts will be gathered during the course at levels 4 and 5.
 This knowledge will be used to inform choices and decisions, quality and mode of presentation.

 Prior learning requirements